ItsNiklas/aoc2023/README.md

 Rules:

 - Python: No external libraries, only the standard library.
 (Crates are allowed for Rust.)
+  - Violation: Day 24 Part 2.
+Using `numpy` to solve a 6x6 matrix.
 - Always a **general** solution, not just for the input.
 Any input should work.
 - A short runtime.
 No brute force solutions.